seigot/tools/explain/README_agent.md

 ### ■ Slide 1 (Title)

-Today, I have two research requests.
+Today, we have two research requests.
 The first one is about Automotive AI Agents.

 ### ■ Slide 2 (Background & Overview)